Frequently Asked Questions

 Prevents the CRA from seizing your assets |

-If you can’t pay your tax debt due to circumstances beyond your control, you may qualify for the CRA tax relief program.
-This program will waive penalties and fees for those who failed to file taxes due to extenuating situations.
+If you can’t pay your tax debt due to circumstances beyond your control, you may qualify for the CRA Fairness Application.
+This program will waive penalties and fees for those who failed to file taxes due to extenuating circumstances.
 Such situations include:

 To apply for this program, you must file Form RC4288, Request for Taxpayer Relief — Cancel or Waive Penalties and Interest with the CRA.
 You can also do this through the CRA’s website.